 A fibroadenoma is a type of lump that is frequent in young women between the ages of twenty and forty.
 It is caused by excessive growth of the glands that produce milk and breast tissue.

-Characteristics of the lump: they are round, slightly hard and they are moveable with palpation (ie. they are not fixed to just one location).
+Characteristics of the lump: These lumps are round, slightly hard and they are movable with palpation (ie. they are not fixed to just one location).
 These lumps do not usually cause pain.

-Lipoma is caused by a build-up of fatty tissue in the breast and it is not serious.
-They can even be surgically removed if there is a cosmetic concern.
+A lipoma is caused by a build-up of fatty tissue in the breast and it is not serious.
+It can even be surgically removed if there is a cosmetic concern.

 5. Breast infections